AlanLuu/lox-go/doc/os.md

 Any method that fails will throw a runtime error with a message describing the error.

 The following methods and fields are defined in the built-in `os` class:
+- `os.arch`, which is a string that specifies the architecture that the program is running on
 - `os.argv`, which is a list containing the command line arguments passed to the current script
     - `os.argv[0]` contains the absolute path name of the executable for the current process as a string or an empty string if the path name cannot be determined
     - When executing a script from a file, `os.argv[1]` contains the name of the script file that is being executed